trislee/adam-blog/_posts/2019-09-14-austin-sprawl.markdown

 {% endhighlight %}

-Now we loop through all years and plot all new permits (permits issued for new buildings) before the given year (colored by year):
+Now we loop through all years and plot all new permits (permits issued for new buildings) before the given year, colored by year:

 {% highlight python %}